Web Scraping | Scrape Booking ReviewsTuesday, February 18, 2020

 The data fields include hotel name, hotel address, star rating, customer name and comments posted by the customer.

-The scraping task we’ve made in Octoparse is looked like this.
+The scraping task we’ve made in Octoparse looks like this.

 We will go to the detail page of each hotel and get the reviews under the “Read all trusted reviews” tab.